 If you are one of the many few who missed out on the opportunity of getting your teeth aligned while you were younger, fret not, because IT’S NOT YET TOO LATE.

-You can still achieve a beautiful smile with any of the orthodontic treatment options offered by our orthodontist in Sydney, as discussed in the next section.
+You can still achieve a beautiful smile with any of the orthodontic treatment options that we offer as discussed in the next section.

 They are fixed appliances bonded on the front side of your teeth, that aim to move your teeth to ideal position.
 There are different types of braces: Metal, Clear Braces (Ceramic/Saphhire), or self-ligating.